Warren County Courthouse (Iowa): Fourth courthouse

-Warren County's fourth courthouse and justice center is being designed by Shive-Hattery of Des Moines.
-The two-story 80000 sqft structure with a full basement will include four courtrooms, county attorney's office, sheriff's office, and jail.
-The area for juvenile offender services and probation services will not be furnished initially.
-The building is being designed so that it can be expanded in the future if necessary.
-It will be located on the town square in Indianola where the previous courthouse stood.
-Completion for the estimated $29.9 million project was planned for May 2021.
+Warren County's fourth courthouse was designed by Shive-Hattery of Des Moines.
+The two-story, 80000 sqft structure has a full basement, four courtrooms, a county attorney's office, a sheriff's office, and a jail.
+The building was designed to allow for future expansion if necessary.
+It is located on the town square in Indianola where the previous courthouse stood.
+Completion for the estimated $29.9 million project was initially planned for May 2021.
 Bids for the project, however, came in at $7 million over budget in 2019, and voters that November rejected an additional $3.5 million for the project.
 After making adjustments to the design, ground was broken for the project in March 2020.
 An official ceremony had to be postponed because of the COVID-19 pandemic.
-Completion for the project is expected in Spring 2022.
+The building was completed in 2022 and opened on July 1 of that year.
+The building cost $41 million in total, more than $10 million over the initial budget.